austin-bitcoin-developers/lnd-dev-environment/README.md

 ### using with bitcoind

 instead of installing btcd, install bitcoin core

+for funding, replace addresses with those generated with `newaddress` command

 for `run` and `alias` scripts, append `-bitcoind` ie. `./run-bitcoind`, `source aliases-bitcoind.sh` and `./done-bitcoind.sh`